 The processor plays an important role in handling poultry from arrival to final processing.
-Shackling, stunning, and processing effectiveness are essential to minimizing discomfort and providing quality servicing.
+Shackling, stunning, and processing effectiveness are essential to optimizing the handling and care of live poultry and providing quality meat products for the outgoing product from the processor.
 This KWI includes assessments of three core components of processing which can have an impact on the welfare of the bird.

-Shackling effectiveness (as applicable): Assessing shackling effectiveness is an important part of poultry welfare assessment at the processing plant.
-Containment or the use of shackles/leg cuffs are important for processing plants that utilize electrical stunning, since the birds are conscious when handled and placed in the equipment.
+Shackling effectiveness: Assessing shackling effectiveness is an important part of poultry welfare assessment at the processing plant.
+Containment or the use of shackles are important for processing plants that utilize electrical stunning, since the birds are conscious when handled and placed in the equipment.